 It is a true and proper natural antibiotic.

-The beneficial nature of garlic was already recognized in ancient times.
-Galen, for example, recommended it as an antidote for snake bites.
-It is said that medieval physicians wore masks dipped in garlic juice to combat and prevent potential infections, and in 1858 French chemist Pasteur praised its extraordinary antiseptic properties.
+The beneficial qualities of garlic have been known since ancient times: Galen of Pergamon for example, used to recommend it as an antidote for snake bites.
+It is said that in Medieval times doctors used masks soaked in garlic juice to combat and prevent the risk of infections, while in 1858 famous chemist Dr. Pasteur praised its precious antiseptic properties.

-From medicine for the body to medicine for the soul
+Medicine that transcends from the body to the soul

-Folk legends connect its use in exorcisms to pagan summer solstice rites, saying folks should get in the habit of wearing a crown made from an uneven number of garlic bulbs the night before June 24, Saint John’s day, to overcome the witches’ potent invocations.
+The exorcistic use of garlic has been tied to summer solstice Sabbath celebrations: one legend recommends getting into the “healthy habit of wearing a crown made of an uneven number of garlic heads” the night before June 24, Saint John’s day, to conquer the witches’ potent invocations.

 Our folklore views garlic as a valuable amulet for warding off “evil eye” and, in conjunction with salt, as a talisman against the envious.